BeamMW/ios-wallet/README.md

 * Superior scalability through compact blockchain size - using the “cut-through” feature of Mimblewimble makes the BEAM blockchain orders of magnitude smaller than any other blockchain implementation.
 * BEAM supports many transaction types such as escrow transactions, time locked transactions, atomic swaps and more.

-Known limitation:
+# Roadmap
+- March 2019    : Tesnet Betas
+- April 2019    : Mainnet release

+# Current status
+- First Testnet development started

+# Known limitations and workarounds:
-* Restore flow is not implemented on mobile, yet the funds can be restored from the desktop wallet using the same seed the mobile wallet was created with
+- Restore flow is not implemented on mobile, yet the funds can be restored from the desktop wallet using the same seed the mobile wallet was created with

+# How to build

+# Build status

+# Support